AnimeThemes/animethemes-api-docs/docs/wiki/artist/index.md

 An artist API resource represents a musical performer of anime sequences.

-For example, Chiwa Saito is the musical performer of the Bakemonogatari OP1 theme, among many others.
+For example, Chiwa Saitou is the musical performer of the Bakemonogatari OP1 theme, among many others.

 ## Fields